netsec-ethz/scion-quic-multipath_I-D/draft-zaeschke-scion-quic-multipath.md

 The guidelines in this document mostly concern algorithms for path selecxtion.
-However, it also comments on congestion control and load distribution, as well as general considerations for API design and applications that use multipath QUIC over SCION.
+However, it also comments on congestion control and load distribution (scheduling), as well as general considerations for API design and applications that use multipath QUIC over SCION.

 **TODO**